python/devguide/getting-started/setup-building.rst

 ..
 XXX move the text below in pullrequest

-If you want a working copy of an already-released version of Python, i.e., a version in :ref:`maintenance mode <maintbranch>`, you can checkout a release branch.
+If you want a working copy of an already-released version of Python, that is, a version in :ref:`maintenance mode <maintbranch>`, you can checkout a release branch.
 For instance, to checkout a working copy of Python 3.8, do ``git switch 3.8``.